bugsnag/bugsnag-node/README.md

 ------------

 -   [Fork](https://help.github.com/articles/fork-a-repo) the [notifier on github](https://github.com/bugsnag/bugsnag-node)
--   Commit and push until you are happy with your contribution
+-   Commit and push until you are happy with your contribution.
+Please only edit the coffeescript files.
 -   [Make a pull request](https://help.github.com/articles/using-pull-requests)
 -   Thanks!